15 advantages of setting up a limited company in 2026 (UK guide)

 • Limited companies pay Corporation Tax on their profits.

-• Many company owners pay themselves a small salary and extract further profits as dividends.
+• Many company owners pay themselves a modest salary and distribute additional profits as dividends.

-• Significantly, National Insurance is not paid on dividends – but it is on salaries.
+• Significantly, National Insurance is not paid on dividends; it is paid on salaries.

 • As a sole trader, all your profits are subject to income tax and NICs.

-• If you own the company with your spouse, you can make the most of each of your tax allowances.
+• If you own the company with your spouse, you can make the most of your individual tax allowances.

-• Working through your limited company allows you to take home a greater proportion of your earnings after tax.
+• Working through a limited company allows you to take home a greater proportion of your earnings after tax.

 You can learn more in this popular guide to paying yourself tax efficiently through a limited company.